Honolulu’s seedy Hotel Street in the ’70s

-For some reason, Honolulu city planners made Hotel Street the main thoroughfare for city buses and so every time I rode from Hickam AFB to Ala Moana or Waikiki, I got a load of the “Boys Will Be Girls” revue placard at the Glades, and all the porno movie arcades (“the quarter sweaters”).
+For some reason, Honolulu city planners made Hotel Street the main thoroughfare for city buses in 1971 and so every time I rode from Hickam AFB to Ala Moana or Waikiki, I got a load of the “Boys Will Be Girls” revue placard at the Glades, and all the porno movie arcades (“the quarter sweaters”).
 Topless and bottomless joints were the Starbucks of Shit Street.
-I couldn’t wait to turn 18 (as if anybody ever carded on Shit Street).
+I couldn’t wait to turn 18 (as if anybody ever carded).

-There wasn’t a cover at Hubba Hubba during the day, when I dropped in because it felt safer than being on the street.
-I had a crush on a dancer from Boston named Apache who would come by Mr. Lucky T-Shirts around the corner (at the former 1033 Smith St. location of Sailor Jerry’s and then China Sea Tattoo), where I worked.
+In ’82, I had a crush on a Hubba Hubba dancer from Boston named Apache who would come by Mr. Lucky T-Shirts around the corner (at the former 1033 Smith St. location of Sailor Jerry’s and then China Sea Tattoo), where I worked.
 I was blasting Elvis Costello one day and we had a nice talk about music we liked.
 She was into new wave.
 I was the one guy she wasn’t trying to hustle, so she was pissed when I came by the Hubba Hubba one day when she was working.
 “Don’t be stupid,” she said, when I asked if I could buy her a drink.
 “It’s $11.”
 But I bought her one anyway just to hang out for a few minutes.
 I guess I crossed the line from friend to mark and we were never the same.